 Suggested: Do you need a bench in a home gym?

 1. Fitness Reality 1000 Super Max

-My favorite compact weightlifting bench.
+This Fitness Reality bench is my favorite compact weightlifting bench.
 It’s very affordable, versatile has a good load limit and on top of everything it’s foldable.
 A foldable bench is a massive benefit if you’re trying to save space.
 When you don’t need it, fold it up and lean it against a wall.
-That way it doesn’t take up much space.
+That way it doesn’t take up much space when not using it.